Building a Home in Uganda

 Jessica recalled: “Our only focus was paying for school fees and food.
 That is where all our money went.
 I tried to encourage my husband to join saving groups in the community, but because of their reputation, he refused.
 We always got reports of people disappearing with other people’s savings.
 But we got interested when we heard that this training program called Savings for Life was coming through the church.
 We had very high hopes in it and decided to join.”

-The Savings Journey That Built a Home
+The Savings Journey to Building a Home in Uganda

 In 2018, Michael and Jessica embarked on their new financial adventure.
 After completing the Savings for Life training, they joined a savings group.